balmorelcommunity/Balmorel/base/documentation/gh-pages/addons/operational_run.md

 It is often not possible to run Balmorel optimisations for all hours in a year.
 You might also want to check the adequacy of capacities invested through other weather years.
 This guide illustrates the built-in capability of Balmorel to soft-link an investment optimisation with a operational run using rolling seasons.

 :::{warning}
 It is recommended to perform a 3 step optimization.

-First, run an investment optimisation.
+First, run an investment optimisation with export results enabled in balopt.opt: `$setglobal export_results yes`.

 Then, run a full year dispatch simulation (with less hours) that will capture the storage levels through the year.
 Then all seasons and hours can be run with a rolling season approach.

 - **Simex output gets overwritten for each scenario!**